 RDSAT Accepts data in the form of a text file.
-To load an existing excel spreadsheet into RDSAT, the columns of the dataset must be in the following order:
+To load an existing excel spreadsheet into RDSAT, the columns of the dataset must be in the following order

-- 1. Respondent ID (Note: for NHBS, this will be the "Survey ID")
+- 1. Respondent ID

 - 2. Self-Reported Network Size

 - 3. Coupon Received from Recruiter

 - 4. Coupons given to Respondent (C1 to C4)

 - 5. Other variables then follow (e.g., gender, race, age, etc.)

 The first two rows of the spreadsheet make up the RDSAT header: The first line must be RDS.
-The second line is the sample size, the maximum number of coupons given to each respondent, the symbol for missing values.
-In this sample dataset, the number of respondents in 264, the maximum number of coupons distributed to each respondent is 4\, and 0 entries are treated as missing data.
+The second line is the sample size, the number of coupons given to each respondent, the symbol for missing values.
+In this sample dataset, the number of respondents in 264, the number of coupons distributed to each respondent is 4, and 0 entries are treated as missing data.